sbhrwl/aws/1.Basics/2.UseCases/2.Security/KMS.md

 ## 4. Use Case
 - Encrypting Snapshots (EBS or EBS backed RDS instance)
 - Copying Snapshots across Accounts
-## 1. Keys are different form credentials (don't confuse)
+## Keys are different from credentials (don't confuse)
 - "Store the credentials in AWS Key Management Service and use environment variables in the function code pointing to KMS" is incorrect.
-- You cannot store credentials in KMS, it is used for creating and managing encryption keys
+- You cannot store credentials in KMS, **it is used for creating and managing encryption keys**